Buzzfreeze/freeCodeCamp/curriculum/challenges/thai/07-scientific-computing-with-python/python-for-everybody/networking-write-a-web-browser.md

 ## --answers--

-web server อย่างง่าย
+A simple web server.

 ---

-email client อย่างง่าย
+A simple email client.

 ---

-todo list อย่างง่าย
+A simple todo list.

 ---

-web browser อย่างง่าย
+A simple web browser.

 ## --video-solution--

 4